barrykooij/what-the-file/readme.txt

 You have to be an Administrator to see the "What The File" option.

+= What PHP version are supported / tested? =

+What The File works supports starts at PHP 5.3 and is tested on every major release up until PHP 8.1.

 = Does What The File supports BuddyPress =

 Yes it does.